 This step is an interesting one.
-When you see compound bow shooters placing their string hand on the side of their face, it’s safe to say they are about to make a precise shot.
+When you see compound bow shooters placing their string hands on the side of their faces, it’s safe to say they are about to make a precise shot.

 As described, this position is what we refer to as the anchor.
 It gives the shooter stability and confidence to hit the target.